adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 (1) We need to demonstrate that for any Turning machine $T$ we can construct a Minsky machine $M_T$ which is equivlent to $T$.

 To do this, we need to represent the state of $T$ as numbers in the register of $M_T$.
 The content of the tape of $T$ can be stored as a set of three integers in register $r_1$, $r_2$, and $r_3$.
-Since the tape contains symbols, these symbols will need to converted to integers using a table like the one below:
+Since the tape contains symbols, these symbols will need to be converted to integers using a table like the one below:

 | Symbol           | Integer |
 |------------------|---------|